ghamzak/agentic_marketing/report.md

 **Change:** The `leads` table now uses a `reasoning` (Text) column instead of `enriched_data` (JSON).
 All code and migrations have been updated accordingly.
 If you are migrating from an older version, ensure your data and code use the new `reasoning` field.

 **Change:** The UI and agent code are now fully synchronous and robust for Streamlit.
 All lead scoring results are saved to the database and displayed in the UI without event loop or session errors.

+**Change:** Added `.env.example` to the repo for environment variable setup.
+Users should copy this to `.env` and fill in their credentials and API keys.

+**Change:** Streamlit UI now uses `st.session_state` to persist generated data and keep forms visible for editing and saving.
+If forms or buttons disappear after agent runs, this is due to Streamlit reruns and is now handled.

 ---